chr0n1x/neovim-template/README.md

 ✅ T9 download success!
 ```

+## Configuring Yourself

+Now that you've made your own configuration repository from this template, remember that you can customize it yourself!

+Checkout the [AWESOME NeoVim Repo](https://github.com/rockerBOO/awesome-neovim) for ideas.

+Just remember that if you change anything, from plugins to key-bindings, that you will need to `:PackerInstall` or `:PackerSync` and finally a `:PackerCompile`.`

 **If anything goes wrong, you should be able to just run `make clean` and start over.**

 # Features / Plugins